RKWKomZe/RkwTemplate/Configuration/TypoScript/_CORE/Readme.md

 - corresponding include-files that are again included in the main include-files (see above).
 They include all setting-files of its corresponding subfolders

+**NOTE: The file names of the files in the subfolders have to be preceded by a consecutive number (in steps of ten).
+This numbering determines the loading order of the files.**

 ### Config
 Contains all configuration concerning BE-Layouts, RTE, TCE, and basic configurations (e.g. baseURL)